 The legal concepts of copyrights, patents, and trademarks arise from statutory law, not natural law.
-Given that the legal profession revolves around the coercive system of government, very few people view IP laws as more made-up opinions backed by threats of aggression.
-Intellectual property is honored within the U.S. Constitution (specifically, Article 1, Section 8, Clause 8), giving rise to legislation, Supreme Court rulings, and of course threats and actual aggression.
-Like the institution of government itself, such laws consistently violate individual rights; no natural (or customary) law is invoked in their enforcement.
+Given that the legal profession revolves around the popular, coercive system of government, very few people view IP laws as more made-up opinions backed by threats of aggression.
+Intellectual property is also honored within the U.S. Constitution (specifically, Article 1, Section 8, Clause 8), giving rise to legislation, Supreme Court rulings, and of course threats and actual aggression.
+Like the institution of government itself, such laws consistently violate individual rights, and no natural (or customary) law is invoked in their enforcement.

 The individuals operating command-and-control institutions are as deprived of their freedoms and opportunities as everyone else they presume to govern.
 Like the rest of us, they have so much more potential than present domination systems are set up to realize.
-We can all make our lives much more wonderful by enacting the principles of freedom and responsibility, with which interactions are win/win.
+We can all make our lives incredibly more wonderful by enacting the principles of freedom and responsibility, with which interactions are always win/win.

 Once again, our culture needs to resolve the political and psychological contradictions of control and aggression.
 This especially pertains to anyone who creates things, from artistic achievements to novel identifications and processes in science, engineering, and business.
-In the pharmaceutical industry, for example, a very governmentally controlled realm, corporations seek special exclusions in the form of “secondary patents” on their already patented drugs, so that two-thirds or even three-quarters are now secondary patents—patents on top patents designed to maintain legalized monopolies and exclude competition.
+In the pharmaceutical industry, for example, a very governmentally controlled realm, corporations seek special exclusions in the form of “secondary patents” on their already patented drugs, so that two-thirds or even three-quarters are now of this ilk—patents on top patents designed to maintain legalized monopolies and exclude competition.

 Robin Feldman on Drugs, Money, and Secret Handshakes

 Full and principled recognition of actual ownership throughout society will be an absolute blessing for creativity and innovation, once again vastly increasing opportunities and abundance for everyone.
-Imagine persons with a creative bent openly using and collaborating with all the information patterns already available in the marketplace, mashing them up and innovating on them, all without the labyrinth of IP law, lawsuits, countersuits, defensive patenting, and licensing negotiations.
+Imagine anyone with a creative bent openly using and collaborating with all the information patterns already available in the marketplace, mashing them up and innovating on them, all without the labyrinth of IP law, lawsuits, countersuits, defensive patenting, and licensing negotiations.